-In Photoshop you can quickly make a custom brush from a series of black shapes, or directly from an image.
-Creating your own brushes is useful for specific projects or can be used to add new elements to a photo like clouds or waterfalls.
-Plus, after creating your custom brush, you can change its look in the Brush Settings window for even more creative options.
+In Photoshop, you can make a custom brush from a series of black shapes or directly from an image.
+Creating your own brushes is useful for specific projects or can be used to add new elements to a photo, like clouds or waterfalls.

 To make a custom brush from scratch in Photoshop, follow these steps: